kuzudb/kuzu-docs/src/content/docs/extensions/attach/kuzu.md

 ## Using local cache for remote files

-When connecting to remote external Kùzu database, say the `'s3://kuzu-example/university`  database in our example above, you would use the `httpfs` extension.
+When connecting to a remote external Kùzu database, say the `'s3://kuzu-example/university`  database in our example above, you would use the `httpfs` extension.
 When querying this remote database in Cypher, Kùzu will make HTTPS calls to the remote server to query this database.
 Similar to how you can speed up `LOAD FROM` queries using the [local httpfs cache](/extensions/httpfs#local-cache-for-remote-files) for scanning remote files, you can also speed up your Cypher queries by using the local httpfs cache.